scottcarver/xx-styled/README.md

 3. **Post Styles** - Saved Styles can also be assigned at a high level to a Post/Page (in addition to inside the Gutenberg editing interface).
 Nothing will added to the entry in the Gutenberg editor, but a callback function allows a named style to be added to a high-level page element: `<body data-theme="my-cool-style">`

+## Applying Styles
+The inline blocks will have classes like `xx-styled xx-styled--block`.
+The first class allows the container element access to a set of CSS Variables.
+With the `xx-styled` class alone there will be no visual changes.
+To use the variables, apply a second class (in this case `xx-styled--block`).

+There is also a class named `xx-styled--hasstyle` which does the same thing.
+It can be applied to the container itself, or a child.
+This seperation allows for more deliberate usage.
 <!--
 There is default support if you create light/dark modes: